MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 # Practice Lab 0 - Validate lab environment

+## WWL Tenants - Terms of Use

+If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

+Tenants should not be shared or used for purposes outside of hands-on labs.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

+Tenants must not be converted to a paid subscription.
+Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 > [!IMPORTANT]
 > This lab provides you with a Microsoft 365 tenant and licenses for the Power Platform applications you will be using in this course.
 You will only be provided with one tenant for the practice labs in this course.
 The settings and actions you take within this tenant do not roll-back or reset, whereas the virtual machine you are provided with does reset each time you close the lab session.
 Please be aware that Microsoft 365 and Power Platform are evolving all the time.
 The instructions in this document may be different from what you experience in your actual tenant.
 It is also possible to experience a delay of several minutes before the virtual machine has network connectivity to begin the labs.